-Working together to support states and territories, and their ELLs
+Working together to support states, territories and federal agencies, and their ELs

-The WIDA Consortium is made up of 39 U.S. states and territories dedicated to the research, design and implementation of a high-quality, culturally and linguistically appropriate system to support English language Learners in K-12 contexts.
+The WIDA Consortium is made up of 41 U.S. states, territories and federal agencies dedicated to the research, design and implementation of a high-quality, culturally and linguistically appropriate system to support multilingual learners in K-12 contexts.
 This comprehensive system, based on research and educator feedback, is built on standards, assessments and professional learning.

-The Consortium's member states and territories are divided into four regions: Northeast, Midwest, South and West.
+The Consortium's member states, territories and federal agencies are divided into four regions: Northeast, Midwest, South and West.

-WIDA involves state and local educators in developing, designing, and implementing this comprehensive system of supporting English language learners.
-Various opportunities include participating on the WIDA Advisory Board or on committees; assisting with field testing, as well as with bias, sensitivity and content reviews, and piloting professional learning offerings.
+WIDA involves state and local educators in developing, designing and implementing this comprehensive system of supporting multilingual learners.
+Various opportunities include:

 Every year, WIDA recruits educators with culturally and linguistically diverse backgrounds to review ACCESS for ELLs and verify that content is grade-level appropriate, ensure items do not unfairly favor any group of test-takers and confirm that materials are error-free.
 Help us make this assessment the best it can be for you, your fellow-educators and -most importantly- your multilingual learners.
 Our ACCESS review sessions include: